Tuck Everlasting: Plot summary

 The man in the yellow suit offers to pay the Tucks to publicly demonstrate their invincibility.
 Angus angrily refuses.
 The man drags Winnie outside.
 He announces that after she drinks the water, demonstrations with her will do just as well.
-Mae, using a shotgun as a club, clouts him on his head.
-The man in the yellow suit falls just as the constable arrives.
+Mae grabs Angus' shotgun by the barrel and, despite Miles trying to stop her, swings the gun at the man with the yellow suit; just as the constable arrives, Mae lands what will prove to be a fatal blow to the man's head.

 Winnie tells the constable that the Tucks are her friends, not her kidnappers.
-The constable takes Winnie home and locks Mae in the village jail.
-The man in the yellow suit dies.
-Since Mae has committed murder, she will be hanged.
-The Tucks and Winnie realize that attempting to execute her will reveal the Tucks' secret.
+The constable takes Winnie home and locks Mae in the village jail; when word reaches the jail that the man in the yellow suit has succumbed to his injury, Mae is scheduled to be hanged for killing him.
+The Tucks and Winnie realize that attempting to execute Mae will reveal the Tucks' secret.

 The following evening, Jesse visits Winnie.
 He explains that Miles has a plan to break Mae out of jail.
 He gives her a bottle of water from the spring and asks her to drink it when she turns seventeen.
 Winnie volunteers to help Mae escape.
 At midnight, Winnie and the Tucks go to jail.
 Miles pries the window out of Mae's cell, and Winnie exchanges places with Mae.
 In the dark, the constable mistakes Winnie for Mae.
 He does not realize until morning that Mae has escaped, and by then the Tucks are gone.

 Infuriated, the constable yells at Winnie for committing a crime, and that if she was older, he would've kept her there.
 Winnie is not given a direct punishment as she is too young to be punished by law.

 Two weeks pass.
 Winnie sees a toad threatened by a dog.
 She snatches up the toad and pours the water from Jesse's bottle over it.

 Decades later in 1950, Mae and Angus Tuck return to Treegap.
-They learn that three years earlier in 1947, the wood was struck by lightning and burned.
+At a diner, the couple learns that the wood was struck by lightning and burned in 1947.
 It was bulldozed, and now a gas station stands on the site.
-Angus finds Winnie's grave and learns that she died two years ago, in 1948, after being married and having children.
-He feels proud.
+In town, Angus finds Winnie's grave in a local cemetery revealing that she died in 1948 at the age of 78 and was married with grandchildren.
+He feels proud of her.
 As they leave the town, they see a toad squatting on the road.
 Angus moves it to the side of the road, commenting that it must think it's going to live forever.
+The family moves on from Treegap forever.